abhiram-kalyan/abhiram-kalyan/README.md

 ### Hi there 👋!
 Abhiram Kalyan here.
-###🔭 I’m currently working on Web development
+###🔭 I’m currently working on Data Analytics
-- 👯 I’m looking to collaborate on Designing Web applications
+- 👯 I’m looking to collaborate on Designing Prediction models
-- 🤔 I’m looking for help with React
+- 🤔 I’m looking for help with NLP
 - 💬 Ask me about Java
 - 📫 How to reach me: Mail: abhiramkalyan9@gmail.com
 <p align="center">